General Relativistic Theory of Light Propagation in the Field of Radiative Gravitational Multipoles: Equations of Propagation of Electromagnetic Signals

 and

-where overdot denotes a time derivative which is equivalent to a partial derivative with respect to the parameter $t^*$ \cite{dsd}, $w^\alpha$ are gauge functions generated by arbitrary post-Minkowskian coordinate transformations, and $\varphi^\alpha$ are the gauge functions generated by the multipolar structure of the metric tensor in the course of reshuffling terms in the right side of equations \eqref{eq2+} for a light-ray geodesic.

-More specifically, functions $\varphi^\alpha$ have been obtained after we singled out in the equations of light propagation all terms containing second and higher-order time derivatives with respect to the parameter $\tau$.
-These terms enter the equations of motion in the form of combination $k^i\varphi^0-\varphi^i$ given in Appendix \ref{gfa35}.
-It is worthwhile to emphasize that we do not intend to separate $k^i\varphi^0-\varphi^i$ in two functions $\varphi^i$ and $\varphi^0 $ because such a separation is not unique while the linear combination $k^i\varphi^0-\varphi^i$ does.
-We have not combined functions $\varphi^\alpha$ with the gauge functions $w^\alpha$ for two reasons: \begin{enumerate} \item to indicate that solution of equations of light-ray geodesic, performed in one specific coordinate system, leads to generation of terms which can be eliminated by gauge transformation, \item to simplify the final form of the result of the integration as all terms with second and higher order time derivatives are immediately integrated in accordance with Eq. \eqref{ip1}. \end{enumerate}
+where a dot above any function denotes a partial time derivative with respect to the parameter $t^*$ \cite{dsd}, $w^\alpha$ are the gauge functions coming from (\ref{gau1}), and $\phi^\alpha$ are the gauge functions which appear as a result of integration of the light ray propagation equation.
+These terms enter the equations of motion in the form of combination $k^i\phi^0-\phi^i$ given in next section.
+It is worth emphasizing that we do not intend to separate $k^i\phi^0-\phi^i$ in two functions, $\phi^i$ and $\phi^0 $ because such a separation is not unique while the linear combination $k^i\phi^0-\phi^i$ is unambiguous.
+We have not combined functions $\phi^\alpha$ with the gauge functions $w^\alpha$ for two reasons: \begin{enumerate} \item to indicate that the solution of equations of light-ray geodesic, performed in one specific coordinate system, leads to generation of terms which can be eliminated by gauge transformation, \item to simplify the final form of the result of the integration as all terms with second and higher order time derivatives are immediately integrated in accordance with \eqref{ip1kk}. \end{enumerate}

-Gauge functions $w^\alpha$ are arbitrary making our equations gauge-invariant.
-However, for the sake of physical interpretation of the result of integration of equations of light-ray geodesic, we shall chose function $w^\alpha$ to make our coordinate system both harmonic and ADM.
-Coordinate description of motion of free-falling particles in these coordinates postpones effects of perturbations by gravitational waves emitted by multipoles to higher orders of approximation.
-Specific form of the gauge functions $w^\alpha$ at arbitrary field point is shown in equations \eqref{poh}, \eqref{boh} and their form at any point on the light-ray trajectory is given in Appendix \ref{gfa35}.
+Gauge functions $w^\alpha$ are still arbitrary which makes our equations gauge-invariant.
+However, for the sake of physical interpretation of the result of integration of equations of light-ray geodesic, we shall choose a specific form of functions $w^\alpha$ to make our coordinate system both harmonic and ADM which makes the coordinate description of motion of free-falling particles in these coordinates simple.
+Specific form of the gauge functions $w^\alpha$ at arbitrary field point is shown in equations \eqref{poh}, \eqref{boh} and their form at any point on the light-ray trajectory is given in equations \eqref{nw0},\eqref{nwi}.